 - Interest rate.
 Some cash management accounts offer the same interest rate no matter how much your account balance is, while others offer tiered interest rates.
-In case of the latter, higher balances benefit through better rates.
-With accounts that follow tiered interest rates, balances in excess of $500,000 tend to earn highest rates.
+With accounts that follow tiered interest rates, balances higher than $500,000 tend to earn the highest rates.

 - Access to funds.
-This aspect requires your attention if you wish to access funds in your account from time to time.
 Depending on the account you choose, you can access money in your account through ATMs, EFTPOS, Internet banking, phone banking, cheque books, branch banking, and even BPAY.

 - Online trading.
-If you trade online, or if you plan to in the future, you can consider opening a cash management account that you can link to an online trading account.
-In such a scenario, you can look forward to a seamless integration of the two, which would give you the ability to manage your equity trading needs with ease.
+If you trade shares online, or if you plan to in the future, consider opening a cash management account that you can link to an online trading account.

 - Fees and charges.
-Cash management accounts tend not to charge any ongoing account keeping or management fees.
+Cash management accounts don't usually attract ongoing account keeping or management fees.
 Some might not charge any transaction fees, and some others might offer a limited number of free transactions per month.
-You might also have to pay fees for using cheques and for staff assisted transactions.
+You might have to pay fees for using cheques and for staff-assisted transactions.
 Online and phone transactions are generally free.

 - High interest rate.
-When compared to conventional savings accounts you can expect a cash management account to offer a better interest rate.
-With high balances, even a slight difference in percentage can make a noticeable difference in dollar value.
+When compared to a standard bank account you can expect a cash management account to offer a better interest rate.

 - Ideal for SMSFs.
-A cash management account gives you easy means to simplify your tax returns, super fund accounting, and long term record keeping, given that all related transactions appear on a single statement.
-With some such accounts, you can download statements from the preceding 10 years on your own.
+A cash management account gives you easy means to simplify your tax returns, super fund accounting and long term record keeping, given that all related transactions appear on a single statement.

 - Opening and ongoing balance requirements.
 Cash management accounts normally have minimum account opening balance requirements, which can be in between $5,000 and $10,000.
 While some have ongoing minimum balance requirements as well, some others don’t.